Réver: Atlético Mineiro

 On 19 July 2010, Réver was announced as an Atlético Mineiro player for the 2010 Série A on club president Alexandre Kalil's personal Twitter account.
 Réver debuted for Atlético Mineiro a month later, being called up for the national time in the meantime, and became team captain in the second half of the season.
 The following season was difficult for the club in the Série A, struggling against relegation, but Réver won the Prêmio Craque do Brasileirão for best centre-back in the competition.
 In 2012, Réver captained the team in its undefeated Campeonato Minero victory, and through its Série A title contest with Fluminense.
 Despite the club finishing as runner-up, Réver again was selected for the team of the year, in both the Craque do Brasileirão and the Bola de Prata awards, together with teammate Leonardo Silva.
 Réver remained as club captain in the following season, in which he won the Campeonato Mineiro and the Copa Libertadores with the club.
 In 2014, he became Atlético Mineiro's top goalscoring centre-back in history with 22 goals, a record later surpassed by Leonardo Silva, who replaced Réver as captain in the middle of the season as he struggled with injury.
 After winning the 2014 Recopa Sudamericana with the club, another injury made Réver eventually lose his first-squad status to Jemerson in the later half of the season, and in 2015 he was allowed to leave by the club's board.

 Internacional

 On 14 January 2015 Réver joined Internacional on a 3-year and a half contract.

 Flamengo

 On 8 June 2016 Internacional accepted to loan Réver to Flamengo on a one-year spell as he had lost space in the first team squad and consistently suffered injuries.
 He debuted for his new club scoring the game winner header against Cruzeiro on 15 June 2016 at Mineirão Stadium.

 Return to Atlético Mineiro

 On 27 December 2018, Réver rejoined Atlético Mineiro on a three-year deal.
+In his second stint at Atlético, he added the Série A and Supercopa trophies to his record, in addition to another Copa do Brasil and four more Campeonato Mineiro wins.
+Réver announced his retirement at the end of the 2023 season as the most decorated player in the history of Atlético, with 12 titles won in total.

+International career

+Réver made eight appearances for the Brazil national team between 2010 and 2013, with the debut coming in a 3–0 friendly win over Iran on 7 October 2010.
+His sole international goal was scored in his last match, a 2–2 friendly draw to Chile on 25 April 2013.
+He was an unused squad member in the 2013 FIFA Confederations Cup winning-campaign.

 Personal life

-Réver's Brazilian wife holds a German passport.
+Réver's Brazilian ex-wife holds a German passport.